Michigan National Guard vaccinates military and DOD personnel

 |0

-This work, Michigan National Guard vaccinates military and DOD personnel [Image 4 of 4], by MSgt David Eichaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard vaccinates military and DOD personnel, by MSgt David Eichaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT